dnp1204/daily-code-challenge/README.md

 ---

-## Problem 276 - Dropbox
+## Problem 276 - Dropbox [Difficulty: Hard]

 Implement an efficient string matching algorithm.

-That is, given a string of length N and a pattern of length k, write a program that searches for the pattern in the string with less than O(N * k) worst-case time complexity.
+That is, given a string of length `N` and a pattern of length `k`, write a program that searches for the pattern in the string with less than `O(N * k)` worst-case time complexity.

 If the pattern is found, return the start index of its location.
-If not, return False.
+If not, return `False`.

 [See Solution](/problems/200-299/problem-276.js)